Scaling Novel Object Detection with Weakly Supervised Detection Transformers: Weakly Supervised Detection Transformer

 \subsection{Joint Probability Estimation}

-We show in Section \ref{sec:fgvc} that objectness regularization \cite{ZWP+20} is insufficient for general WSOD, as it can suffer from the common MIL weakness of overfitting to distinctive classification features of novel objects~\cite{TWB+17}.
-To rectify this and better utilize the pretrained DETR, we propose a formulation for the MIL classifier based on the joint object and class probabilities for each proposal \cite{RF17}.
-For a given proposal $i$, let $c_i = \max_{1\leq j \leq C} \sigma_{ij}^c(\mathbf{C})$ and $d_i = \max_{1\leq j \leq C} S(\mathbf{D}_{ij})$ be its maximum classification and detection probabilities.
+We show in Section \ref{sec:fgvc} that the objectness regularization technique of \cite{ZWP+20} is insufficient for general WSOD, as it can suffer from the common MIL weakness of overfitting to distinctive classification features~\cite{TWB+17}.
+To rectify this and more effectively utilize the pretrained knowledge from DETR, we propose a formulation for the MIL classifier based on the joint object and class probabilities for each proposal~\cite{RF17}.
+For a given proposal $i$, let $c_i = \max_{1\leq j \leq C} \sigma_{ij}^c(\mathbf{C})$ and $d_i = \max_{1\leq j \leq C} S(\mathbf{D}_{ij})$ be its maximum classification and detection probabilities, respectively.

+There are two scenarios which can cause this overfitting problem.
+First, if $c_i$ is high for a particular class $j$ but $\mathbf{D}_{ij}$ is low, the model may take a penalty in $\mathcal{L}_{\text{obj}}$ to increase $\mathbf{D}_{ij}$ and easily minimize $\mathcal{L}_{\text{MIL}}$ for the image.
+However, this can be avoided by increasing $\lambda$.
+The more likely explanation is based on a weakness of the objectness regularizer: for a given proposal $i$, the regularizer only cares about the value of $d_i$ and not whether its position in the row actually lines up with $c_i$ -- that is, whether